-An abnormal gait is adopted either because it eases the pain the horse is enduring or due to chronic changes within the limb that are causing a change in how the limb functions mechanically.
+No Foot, No Horse – An abnormal gait is adopted for two reasons; either because it eases the pain the horse is enduring or due to chronic changes within the limb that are causing a change in how the limb functions mechanically.

 Lameness originating in the foot is by far the most common cause of lameness we see in equine practice.
-There are a variety of causes including conformation, traumatic injury, and shoeing or trimming issues, and can often be due to a combination of different issues.
+There are a variety of causes including conformation, traumatic injury, and shoeing or trimming issues.
+It can also often be due to a combination of different issues.

-The equine foot comprises of a complex alignment of bones, tendons and ligaments, which undergo an intense amount of stress and strain, both at rest and exercise.
+The equine foot comprises of a complex alignment of bones, tendons and ligaments.
+These all undergo an intense amount of stress and strain, both at rest and exercise.
 This means that problems within the foot easily and regularly occur.

 - Heat in the foot